 Prevention is better than cure

 The spirit of the videos is to offer initial advice so as to avoid problems further down the line.
-In my day to day work as a dog behaviourist and dog expert witness, I see many problems that could be avoided if adequate work had been put in from the outset.
+In my day to day work as a dog behaviourist and dog expert witness, I see many problems that could be avoided if adequate thought and work had been put in from the outset.
 This particularly relates to a full and proper socialisation, which for most owners this window is from 8-14 weeks.
-After 14 weeks, your efforts should continue, but by this time a nice patter should have been set out and that you would feel like you’re up and running.
+After 14 weeks, your efforts should continue, but by this time a nice pattern should have been set out and that you would feel like you’re up and running.
 I shall go into more depth on this subject later on in the relevant video, but it’s such an important subject that I can barely resist returning to it so often!

 Puppy products I recommend